 As you search for the best company to provide fuel cards for your fleet, the key factors to consider are their locations and coverage, fees, customer service, fraud liability, and flexibility.
 Once you’ve narrowed down your options, take the time to truly get to know each provider.
 You should read through all the significant pages on their site, especially FAQs and their Terms and Conditions, to get an idea of what to expect in each scenario.
 What will your invoice look like?
 Are you easily able to contact customer service?
 You may even want to do a test run by calling the customer service number for each provider and seeing how long it takes to speak to a real person.
 If there are any issues with your account, it will be essential to get your drivers back on the road quickly without wasting time navigating through a complicated phone tree.

-The simplest way to determine what to expect from your fuel card provider is to talk to their existing customers.
+The simplest way to determine what to expect from the best fuel card companies is to talk to their existing customers.
 If you have friends or family that are currently using a fuel card, ask for their input and experiences.
 Would they recommend their fuel card provider?

 However, as with all online research, you need to be wary.
 There are some websites that allow providers to pay for articles and positive reviews about their program, which then generate leads for their sales programs.
 Be mindful of these purchased reviews when doing your research and ensure you’re getting insights from real people by combing through these sites to look for paid marketing packages.
 If a company has to pay for services, you likely can’t trust the info on a website.